redballoonsecurity/ofrak/docs/environment-setup.md

 - To manually stop it, run `python -m ofrak_ghidra.server stop`.
 - Ghidra logs can be found here: `/root/.ghidra/.ghidra_10.1.2_PUBLIC/application.log`.

-See [the Ghidra user guide](https://ofrak.com/docs/user-guide/ghidra.html) for more information about using Ghidra with OFRAK.
+See [the Ghidra user guide](./user-guide/ghidra.md) for more information about using Ghidra with OFRAK.

 ### Binary Ninja

-Note that Binary Ninja is not distributed with OFRAK.
-Instead, if a license is present, the Docker build step will run the official headless installer using the provided license. **You need to have a valid BinaryNinja license to build and run the image.** For more details, [read the script that is run](https://github.com/redballoonsecurity/ofrak/blob/master/disassemblers/ofrak_binary_ninja/install_binary_ninja_headless_linux.sh).
+Note that Binary Ninja is not distributed with OFRAK. **You need to have a valid headless BinaryNinja license to build and run the image.** For more details, see the [Docker commands that are run](https://github.com/redballoonsecurity/ofrak/blob/master/disassemblers/ofrak_binary_ninja/Dockerstub).

 To build the image, the license should be placed in the project's root directory and named `license.dat`.
 The serial number needs to be extracted from that file into a file named `serial.txt`.
 This can be done with the following command: